4 February 2021 COPAIR Webinar Hybrid Warfare: The Changing Dynamics of Conflict, War and National Security

 In this webinar hosted by COPAIR panalists discuss multi-dimensional challenges of hybrid warfare to Pakistan and offer recommendations to overcome these non-traditional threats.

-4 February 2021 ISIS, Abu Bakr Naji, and the Management of Savagery The Dole Institute, The University of Kansas Al-Qaeda and ISIS used the Management of Savagery as both an operational concept and doctrine.
+Time: 1:08:01 4 February 2021 ISIS, Abu Bakr Naji, and the Management of Savagery The Dole Institute, The University of Kansas Al-Qaeda and ISIS used the Management of Savagery as both an operational concept and doctrine.
 Written for al-Qaeda in 2004, but demonstrated most thoroughly by ISIS from 2014 to 2021, the online published work explains how Islamist ideological groups hoped to defeat the West, in general, and the United States, in specific.
 This presentation explains the main themes of the work and how it was put into practice.

-Narrative War: Understanding ISIS 11 February 2020 US Army Command and General Staff College In 2014, the city of Mosul fell to a battalion sized group of fighters in six days.
+Time: 1:57:01 Narrative War: Understanding ISIS 11 February 2020 US Army Command and General Staff College In 2014, the city of Mosul fell to a battalion sized group of fighters in six days.
 ISIS used engagement, social media, YouTube videos, and grievances of Sunni dis-empowerment to fuel this amazing success.
 In the same year, the Russians seized the Crimean Peninsula with little green men and began an assault on the Eastern portions of the Ukraine initiated by gangs and thugs.
 These are examples of narrative war – conflict where narrative use and manipulation is the decisive operation and organized conventional military violence is a shaping operation.
 Presented on 11 FEB in Marshall Auditorium., Fort Leavenworth, KS. by Brian L. Steed.

-31 January 2019 US Army Command and General Staff College
+Time: 1:45:37 31 January 2019 US Army Command and General Staff College

 This is a presentation given to students and faculty at the US Army Command and General Staff College, Fort Leavenworth, Kansas, on 31 January 2019.